bitrix24/b24restdocs/api-reference/user/user-search.md

 >
 > Who can execute the method: any user

-The `user.search` method allows you to retrieve a list of users with accelerated search capabilities based on personal data (first name, last name, middle name, department name, job title).
+The `user.search` method allows you to retrieve a list of users with accelerated search based on personal data (first name, last name, middle name, department name, job title).
 It operates in two modes: quickly using **Fulltext Index** and a slower option through [right LIKE](*key_right LIKE) (support is determined automatically).

 {% note info "" %}

 The list of fields for Bitrix24 users that will be returned as a result of executing the method depends on the application's/webhook's scope.
-Details about accessing user data can be found in the [article](index.md).
+Details about user data access can be found in the [article](index.md).

 {% endnote %}